yyccR/Location/README.md

 # Location

-> Positioning is the most basic step in the driving navigation process, and it is also a very crucial step.
+> Positioning is the most basic and crucial step in the driving navigation.
 An accurate positioning can effectively improve the accuracy of the road-binding, and can also sense the change of the driving pattern more accurately.
 Since the project is mainly based on mobile phones for navigation and positioning, Currently used is the built-in sensor data (gyroscope, accelerometer, geomagnetic meter, direction sensor, gravity sensor) and GPS data fusion positioning.

 ## Smartphone sensor data：